barnazaka/CrossLynk_Boba/README.md

-Usage
-Create an account or connect your wallet.
+Usage:- Create an account or connect your wallet.
 Select the asset you want to transfer and specify the target blockchain.
 Confirm the transaction and manage your assets seamlessly across chains.

-Contributing
-Contributions are welcome!
+Contributing:- Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.

-License
-This project is licensed under the MIT License.
+License:- This project is licensed under the MIT License.

-Contact
-For inquiries, please reach out to barnazaka@gmail.com
+Contact:- For inquiries, please reach out to barnazaka@gmail.com

-Acknowledgments
-Thanks to the Boba Network for their support and documentation.
+Acknowledgments:- Thanks to the Boba Network for their support and documentation.
 Inspiration from various cross-chain projects in the DeFi space.